-The AHA also supports every woman’s unequivocal moral and legal right to autonomy over her own body and reproductive choices, meaning we work to ensure women’s access to family planning, contraception, birth control, emergency contraception, and healthcare services.
+The AHA also supports everyone’s unequivocal moral and legal right to autonomy over their own body and reproductive choices, meaning we work to ensure access to family planning, contraception, birth control, emergency contraception, and healthcare services.

 The AHA strongly affirms the inherent right of all individuals to freely make choices that affect themselves and their person, and we affirm the right to a fair and speedy trial by an independent judiciary, to habeas corpus, and to proportionate punishment.
 Capital punishment, prisoner abuse, high incarceration rates, indefinite detentions, extraordinary rendition, and interrogative and penal torture reflect an explicit disregard for standards of humane treatment.